reMarkable/cobalt/README.md

 * Use the observation_querier to inspect the state of the Observation store.
   * `query 50`
-  * See the debug output that shows the Forculus Observations
+  * See the debug output that shows the Forculus Observations.
+  * Note that the Observations also include a SystemProfile that describes the OS and cpu of the client.

-* Use the demo_reporter to generate a report
+* Use the report_client to generate a report
-  * Type `1` to run the Forculus report demo
+  * `run full 1`
-  * See that the strings that were encoded at least the Forculus threshold (20) times have been decrypted and the others have not.
+  * See that www.BBBB and www.CCCC were decrypted because the number of them exceeded the Forculus threshold of 20 but www.AAAA was not decrypted because the number of them did not exceed the threshold.

 * Use the test_app to send Basic RAPPOR Observations through the Shuffler to the Analyzer